NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/StructureDefinition-ncpi-sample-intro.md

 #### Key Guidelines
-The NCPI Biospecimen profile is based on the standard resource type, [Specimen](https://hl7.org/fhir/R4/specimen.html) and encompasses biospecimen collection, sample information, and aliquot information.
+The NCPI Sample profile is based on the standard resource type, [Specimen](https://hl7.org/fhir/R4/specimen.html) and encompasses biospecimen collection, sample information, and aliquot information.

 ##### Added Profile Restrictions

-Add DateTime extension information

 #### Recommended Practices

+* The NCPI Sample profile is broken up into "NCPI Collected Sample" and "NCPI Non-collected Sample".

-TODO: write recommended practices
+TODO: continue recommended practices

 ##### FHIR Mappings
 The following fields from the shared data model are to be mapped into the NCPI Biospecimen as follows: